 Film Editing Schools, Colleges and Universities in the U.S.

-Programs that include instruction in film editing are offered at the certificate, associate's, bachelor's and master's degree levels.
-Students' choice of degree level depends on their existing academic background and experience, interests and professional goals.
+Programs that include instruction in film editing are offered at the certificate, associate's, bachelor's and master's levels.
+Students' choice of degree level depends on their academic background and experience, interests and professional goals.

 How to Select a Film Editing School